Dog Days at the Garden

 PRICE: Included with Admission | Dogs Admitted Free with Owners

-Early risers are invited to bring their whole pack to the trails mornings.
-Treat your dog to a morning stroll at the Garden.
-You and your pup will have a tail-wagging good time exploring all the beauty and sniffs of the trails.
+Dog Days return in 2021.
+Enjoy a “pawsitively” perfect morning stroll through the Garden.
+You and your pup will have a tail-wagging good time exploring the beauty and sniffs of the trails.
 Please BYOB (bring your own bowl) to fill at water refill stations.

 The Patio Café will open at 8 a.m. offering a light menu to enjoy.